Back to All Events

 Agenda:

-• Insider Threats Develop – Understanding motivations, vulnerabilities, and opportunity points.
+• Understanding insider threats: motivations, vulnerabilities, and opportunity points

-• Train for Vigilance – Creating awareness programs and safe reporting channels.
+• Training for vigilance: awareness programs and safe reporting channels

 By the end of this webinar, you will be able to:

-• Recognize the common motivations and vulnerabilities that drive insider fraud.
+• Recognize motivations and warning signs that drive insider fraud

 Instructor: Andrea Lee Valentin